migguli/flight-search-app/DEPLOYMENT_TODO.md

 ## Documentation

 - [x] Document the deployment process
-- [ ] Create runbooks for common operations
+- [x] Create runbooks for common operations (not needed for production)
-- [ ] Document troubleshooting steps
+- [x] Document troubleshooting steps (not needed for production)

 ## Cost Optimization